emcaruso/minimal-basler-handler/README.md

 ### Run as API Rest service

 - Start the server running the *start_server* script (.sh for Linux, .bat for Windows)
-- List Available cameras with the endpoint "IpAddress/list_cameras".
+- List configured cameras with the endpoint "IpAddress/list_cameras".
 It is useful to see camera data, such as the CAMERA_IDENTIFIER for each camera, that is needed to capture images.
+- List detectable cameras with the endpoint "IpAddress/list_cameras_detected".
+It is useful to check if available cameras are different from the configured ones.
 - If cameras are added/removed from the network, save the new configuration with "IpAddress/configure_cameras"
 - To capture an image relative to a camera, use the endpoint "IpAddress/camera/CAMERA_IDENTIFIER".
 - To show the information about the last image captured from a specific camera, use the endpoint "IpAddress/camera/CAMERA_IDENTIFIER/image_info".